kaua-melo/ofSite/documentation/graphics/ofPolyline_.markdown

 We end up with a line that starts at `v0`, heads to `v1`, then heads to `v2` and finally ends at `v3`.
 But if we had instead done:

+    p.addVertex(v1); // We need to add the starting point of the curve (v1) when using only curveTo otherwise the first point will be drawn slightly off v1.

+    // Appending curve:
     p.curveTo(v0);
     p.curveTo(v1);
     p.curveTo(v2);